 Ok, now you are leaving Paris on your next motorcycling stage in France to Correze in the Loire Valley.

-In contrast to the bustling city of Paris to the beautiful village of L’Angles, with picturesque buildings, medieval streets, and ruined cliff-top Castle.
+In contrast to the bustling city of Paris the beautiful village of L’Angles, with picturesque buildings, medieval streets, and a ruined cliff-top Castle.
 All are giving testimony to the One hundred years of friendship with the English.

 Many people come to video, paint, and take as many pics as possible.
 Now I enjoy taking photos and videos, but painting is not an art form I have any skills to boast of.

 Later you will arrive at the martyr village and Memorial Centre of Oradour Sur Glane.
-Just after the second world war, a village was built near the original village in remembrance of the 643 massacred civilian men, women, and children by a troop of nearly 200 Waffen SS.
+Just after the second world war, a village was built near the original village in remembrance of the 643 massacred civilian men, women, and also, children by a troop of nearly 200 Waffen SS.

-Author’s Note: two more facts from this atrocity, this event happened four days after the D-day landings, and that miraculously seven survived.
+Author’s Note: two more facts from this atrocity, this event happened four days after the D-day landings, and miraculously seven survived.
 Five men were protected by the bodies on top of them.
 Not only that, one woman escaped after being shot five times via a church window, and also a child miraculously escaped death.

-Your next stop will be Uzerche.
+Now, your next stop will be Uzerche.
 The roots of this old town are found going back to the 5th Century.
 Originally built on a rocky outcrop to allow for maximum defense.

-Add the location of the River Vezere and the local medieval trading crossroads, Uzerche has managed to build up a long cultural heritage that has survived to this day.
+Add the location of the River Vezere and the local medieval trading crossroads, Hence, Uzerche has managed to build up a long cultural heritage that has survived to this day.

-Uzerche has many castles, turreted buildings, hotels, and restaurants, of which many were built by the local nobility.
+Uzerche has many castles, turreted buildings, hotels, and restaurants, of which many were also, built by the local nobility.

 There is a saying here that “He who owns a house in Uzerche has a castle in the Limousin.”